agouch/SWE-6733---Outdora/README.md

   - Approval from the Product Owner
   - Feedback from team members
 - **Estimated in Story Points:** 5
+- **Rationale**: The messaging UI design user story aims to create an intuitive interface facilitating effective user communication.
+It includes features like text input, multimedia options for voice notes, audio, and video calls, as well as notifications for new messages, all integrated into a responsive design framework.
+With an estimated 5 story points, this task is considered straightforward in terms of UI/UX design complexity and aligns with sprint priorities to enhance user engagement.

 #### Design Messaging Backend
 **User Story:**